 Tom Cruise and Minority Report are here right now

-Some advertisers now factor in time of day, location, even a consumer’s emotional state (based on facial recognition, social comments and so on) before serving a bespoke ad.
+Some advertisers even factor in a consumer’s emotional state (based on facial recognition, social comments and so on) before serving a bespoke ad.
 Blimey!

 And for most businesses...